folutade/KnowThatYouAnointed/content/posts/the-party.md

   Hey, hey, hey, hey, **run for your life**
   Hey, hey, hey, hey, **run for your life***

-* The association with simultaneous oral sex is due to the fact that the number 6 looks like a number 9 that has been rotated 180 degrees

-* Aside from the number 69 being an obvious reference to simultaneous oral sex, it is notable that in the New Testament the "devil" (meaning "diabolical one", "false accuser" or "liar" ) - also known as the "satan" (meaning "adversary") - is often depicted as a figure who unlike God cannot actually create anything.
-Instead the "devil" / "satan" will take things that have been created by the one true God and uses lies to twist or turn them upside down.
+* Aside from the number 69 being an obvious reference to simultaneous oral sex, it is notable that in the New Testament, the "devil" (meaning "diabolical one," "false accuser," or "liar")—also known as the "satan" (meaning "adversary")—is often depicted as a figure who, unlike God, cannot actually create anything.
+Instead, the "devil" / "satan" will take things that have been created by the one true God and use lies to twist or turn them upside down.

-* In his viral Club Shay Shay interview (20:51 - 21:35), Katt Williams also made the point that the "devil" / "satan" cannot create anything but can only use lies to twist the things that God has created.
+* In his viral *Club Shay Shay* interview (20:51 - 21:35), Katt Williams also made the point that the "devil" / "satan" cannot create anything but can only use lies to twist the things that God has created.

   * *These people are not powerful. **Satan can't create anything** that includes blessings for his people.
 That's why you know what the number one job of somebody that sold their soul in Hollywood is?
 Is to act like it didn't happen.
 They all do the same job.*

-* In English the verb “pervert” is often used to refer to the way that the "devil" / "satan" or someone who behaves like the "devil" / "satan" uses lies to twist the truth and turn a good thing towards an evil purpose.
-The word "pervert" is derived from the Latin word “perverto” which means “to turn thoroughly”.
-Someone who habitually "perverts" good things can themselves be refered to with the noun "pervert".
-Notably, Kendrick refered to Drake as a "pervert" on "meet the graham".
+* In English, the verb “pervert” is often used to refer to the way that the "devil" / "satan" or someone who behaves like the "devil" / "satan" uses lies to twist the truth and turn a good thing toward an evil purpose.
+The word "pervert" is derived from the Latin word “perverto,” which means “to turn thoroughly.”
+Someone who habitually "perverts" good things can themselves be referred to with the noun "pervert."
+Notably, Kendrick referred to Drake as a "pervert" on "meet the grahams."

   * *I'm lookin' to shoot through any **pervert** that lives, keep the family safe*

-* Hence, the inversion between the numbers 6 and 9 can be seen as a symbol for the “satanic” way that Drake - the self-proclaimed “6 god” - has allegedly perverted “God’s Plan”, in reference to Drake's hit single.
+* Hence, the inversion between the numbers 6 and 9 can be seen as a symbol for the “satanic” way that Drake—the self-proclaimed “6 god”—has allegedly perverted “God’s Plan,” in reference to Drake's hit single.

-* Ultimately, the goal of the "devil" / "satan" is to twist and pervert the truth enough to convince humans to empower themselves to enjoy illicit pleasure and “become like God”.
-This pattern of lying is first depicted when the "devil" / "satan" takes on the form of snake which deceives the prototypical man and woman to eat the fruit from a forbidden tree so that they can become like God.
+* Ultimately, the goal of the "devil" / "satan" is to twist and pervert the truth enough to convince humans to empower themselves to enjoy illicit pleasure and “become like God.”
+This pattern of lying is first depicted when the "devil" / "satan" takes on the form of a snake, which deceives the prototypical man and woman into eating the fruit from a forbidden tree so that they can become like God.

   * *Now **the snake was more shrewd** than any animal of the field which the LORD God had made.
 And he **said to the woman, “Has God really said, ‘You shall not eat from any tree of the garden’?**”